 One of FINRA's main goals is to protect the investing public.
 These alerts provide you with information to help you avoid problems in today’s complex world of investing—and to help protect your and your family from investment scams.

-While the new year is beginning with improving economic conditions, the financial situation of many Americans remains fragile.
-Recent changes to the tax code, along with continuing economic uncertainty, make this a challenging year for many consumers and investors.
+The economic uncertainty of recent years continues to make this a challenging time for many consumers and investors.
 Military families are especially vulnerable due to regular PCS moves, interrupted spouse careers, and frequent deployments.
-The FINRA Investor Education Foundation has put together 5 tips that can help America's military families successfully navigate changing conditions and avoid a personal financial cliff.
+The FINRA Investor Education Foundation has put together 5 tips that can help America’s military families successfully navigate turbulent conditions and keep your finances under control.

 Check out investor alerts from other regulators, agencies and organizations.